Skip to content

-PHILADELPHIA (KYW Newsradio) — Security lines could get longer at Philadelphia International Airport.
-Two more security checkpoints at PHL will close, starting Wednesday, as an ongoing partial government shutdown leads to a growing shortage of Transportation Safety Administraton agents.
+PHILADELPHIA (KYW Newsradio) — Security lines will likely get longer at Philadelphia International Airport.
+Two more security checkpoints at PHL closed starting Wednesday, as an ongoing partial government shutdown leads to a growing shortage of Transportation Safety Administration agents.

 Screening areas at Terminal C were already closed since last week due to staffing shortages.
 Now the checkpoints at Terminals A-West and F will also close.
 TSA PreCheck will be available at Terminals A-East and D/E.